IscaviDev/IscaviDev/README.md

 # Hola, soy Isaac 👋

-### Software Engineer | AI & Backend Architecture
+### Software Engineer | AI & Full-Stack Multi-Platform Architecture
-Soy un desarrollador apasionado por la creación de soluciones escalables y la automatización inteligente.
-Mi enfoque principal es el diseño de sistemas que integran Inteligencia Artificial con infraestructuras robustas y arquitecturas de software eficientes.
+Software Engineer specialized in the development of comprehensive digital ecosystems.
+My expertise ranges from implementing robust backend architectures and AI orchestration to delivering high-fidelity interfaces for Web and Multi-platform environments.

 ---